zonemeen/react-notion-avatar/README.md

 1. Import the component.
     ```js
-    import NotionAvatar from 'react-notion-avatar'
+    import NotionAvatar, { getRandomConfig } from 'react-notion-avatar'
     ```
-2. Set the config attribute, so that you can always rendering a same avatar with the configuration.
+2. Set the required config attribute, so that you can always rendering a same avatar with the configuration.
     ```js
     const config = {
         eye: 3,